vramirez4/OlfactoryLoss/README.md

 Mackenzie E. Hannum*, Vicente A. Ramirez*, Sarah J. Lipson, Riley D. Herriman, Aurora K. Toskala, Cailu Lin, Paule V. Joseph and Danielle R. Reed

 *These authors contributed equally to this analysis

-## On-Going Analysis
-This meta-analysis is currently ongoing, and continually being added to.
-In order to continue reporting future findings, we have hosted an application which can be found at https://vicente-ramirez.shinyapps.io/COVID19_Olfactory_Dashboard/